mgsloan/roam-navigator/etc/chrome-description.md

 2. You can open pages in the sidebar, by holding `Shift` while typing the last character of the navigation hint.

-3. It attempts to have more integrated visual layout of the hints, fitting into the margins.
+3. It attempts to have more integrated visual layout of the hints, fitting them into the margins.

 4. Position of the hints update with scrolling and other page updates.
 In particular, when in navigation mode you can use the keyboard to scroll the main page with `Space`or `Shift+Space` to scroll half a page, and `Down` / `Up` arrows to scroll a bit.